rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 ...
 {{< /highlight >}}

-Last, collect all your roles in a separate *src/constants/roles.js* file that we have imported in the step before:
+Last, collect all your roles in a separate *src/constants/roles.js* file that we have imported in the step before.
+It can be used to assign roles, as you did before, but also to protect routes later on.

 {{< highlight javascript "hl_lines=1" >}}
 export const ADMIN = 'ADMIN';
 {{< /highlight >}}

-Okay, you should be able to create users with admin privileges now.
+You should be able to create users with admin privileges now.
 Let's head over how we can merge this user from our database with the authenticated user from the Firebase authentication.

-{{% chapter_header "Merge Authenticated User with Database User" "firebase-user-merge" %}}
+{{% chapter_header "How to merge authenticated user with database user?" "firebase-user-merge" %}}

-Since we need to check the roles only in the authorization higher-order component, it's best to merge authentication user and database user in this component before checking for its privileges.
+Since we need to check the roles only in the authorization higher-order component, it's best to merge authentication user and database user in this component before checking for its privileges (roles, permissions).

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33" >}}
 ...